-The following items related to pipelines should be submitted:
+The following items related to pipelines:

 - 1. General description.

 - 2. Location and route information.

 - 3. Design criteria and analysis procedures.

 - 4. Structural and mechanical design.

 - 5. Installation methods.

 - 6. Inspection and in-service surveys.

 - 7. Summary of safety and environmental controls.